raewtf/raewtf.github.io/_posts/2024-10-13-bona-fido-manual.md

 2. Try playing another round — it doesn't need to be *yet another* new high score, but this might kick the OS' caching into high gear.

-3. Try checking the scoreboards in-game (see below), which will attempt to send a "fake score" and bump the cache.

 ## Viewing global scores

 You can view global scores using two primary methods: